JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/_index.md

 ---
-title: Bienvenue sur le blog de Jérémie Litzler
+title: Welcome to Jérémie Litzler's blog
 description: I share my notes and experiences that will be useful to one of you.
 Enjoy the read!
 menu:
   main: